lukin0110/docker-debian-armhf-nodejs/README.md

 If you're running Node.js on an ARM device you need to compile the `node` binary for the ARM architecture.
 Some `npm` packages have C or C++ code embedded and they need to be compiled as well during installation.

-This difference between `x84` and `ARM` architecture may cause unexpected behaviour.
+The difference between `x84` and `ARM` architecture may cause unexpected behaviour.
 These images allow you to development Node.js applications on an `ARM` architecture.

 ## Images